pywbem/pywbemtools/docs/pywbemcli/generaloptions.rst

 format can be selected with the ``--output-format``/``-o`` option.
 The allowed output formats are different for the various command groups and commands.

-The output formats fall into three groups:
+The output formats fall into several groups:

 * **Table formats** - The :ref:`Table formats` format the result as a table with rows and columns.
 Many of the result types allow table formatted